 Why does writing things down help?

-It may sound unlikely, but writing things down on paper can help you be more organized and productive as well as more focused on goal setting and planning.
+It may sound unlikely, but writing things down on paper helps you be more organized and productive, as well as more focused on goal setting and planning.
 When you write things down, you start to enable a higher level of thinking.
 This higher level of thinking causes your brain to focus more and process the information more concisely.
-Let's dive deeper into why writing things down can improve your memory.
+Let’s dive deeper into why writing things down can improve your memory.

 Writing things down helps you remember.